samcarter/tikzducks/README.md

 ## Examples

 Below are some examples of ducks created with the TikZducks package.
 Click on the images to see their source code.

+In case you would like to share some of your ducks with the community, I would be happy to accept pull requests or simply open an issue in the bug tracking system.

 <!--
 <a href="./duckpond/.tex"><img src="./duckpond/.png" alt=" Duck" height="64"></a>